 Pick up a copy at your local newsstand or check out the issue online

-THE AUTHORS BOOK CLUB FEATURES THE SLEEP OF APPLES AND AN IN-DEPTH INTERVIEW WITH AMI ABOUT HER INSPIRATION, WRITING PROCESS & PRACTICE, AS WELL AS HER CAREER PATH
+SEE THE FULL LIST HERETHE AUTHORS BOOK CLUB FEATURES THE SLEEP OF APPLES AND AN IN-DEPTH INTERVIEW WITH AMI ABOUT HER INSPIRATION, WRITING PROCESS & PRACTICE, AS WELL AS HER CAREER PATH

 Ami and The Sleep of Apples is featured on the new podcast with Richard King: Something About Writing